-Gabrielle Benot was born in 1978 in Latvia, and grew up in Denmark.
+Gabrielle Benot was born in Latvia, and grew up in Denmark.
 From an early age Gabrielle started sketching, drawing and produced impressionistic sculptures, working with her grandfather who was a self taught painter.

 Benot has created many experimental works in the search for the " pure art".
 Henri De Toulouse Lautrec influenced Gabrielle to incorporate mixed media into her creations.
 Experimenting with abstract and figurative styles and bringing them together by taking strong references to the real world and synthesizing with departures from reality helped her in creating her signature style.

 Her works are powerful and speak to the viewer, having energy and movement.
 Watching her paint is like a performance, reflecting her passion, as abstract forms evolve into the universe as she sees it—a world on canvas, a living art.

 Gabrielle graduated from the Royal Fashion Academy ( Margrethe Skolen) in Copenhagen, where she studied fashion design.
 She is a resident of San Diego, California.